spraakbanken/sparv-pipeline/docs/site/user-manual/available-analyses.md

 We recommend using the [annotation preset](corpus-configuration.md#annotation-presets) called `SWE_FSV`.
 All analyses for contemporary Swedish are available for this language variety.
 However, we do not recommend using them due to the fact that the spelling often differs too much to give satisfying results.
-At Språkbanken Text we use the following analyses for texts written in Old Swedish:
+At Språkbanken we use the following analyses for texts written in Old Swedish:

 ### Sentence segmentation